abboudl/Chik-p/1-Cloud-Resource-Provisioning-Stage/readme.md

 ![Cloudflare DNS Only Image](readme-images/3.png)

-If your public domain is behind Cloudflare, we recommend not proxying connections through Cloudflare servers when creating DNS records (i.e. simply set DNS records to **DNS Only**; see screenshot below).
+If your public domain is behind Cloudflare and you only have a free tier account, we recommend not proxying connections through Cloudflare servers when creating DNS records (i.e. simply set DNS records to **DNS Only**; see screenshot below).
 In previous CTFs, cloudflare has blocked traffic to the CTF platform for 15-20 users even though the Cloudflare protection level was set to the lowest possible setting.

 <br />